 Joseph Bailey was born on May 6, 1825, near the town of Pennsville in southeastern Ohio.
-As a youth, he moved with his family to Illinois, where he was raised.
+As a youth, he moved with his family to Illinois.
 On December 24, 1846, Bailey married Mary Spaulding of New York.
 In 1850, the Bailey’s settled in Kilbourn City (now Wisconsin Dells) in central Wisconsin.
-There, he became employed in the lumber business and gained practical experience in large construction projects, including dams on the Wisconsin River.
+There, he worked in the lumber business and gained practical experience in large construction projects, including dams on the Wisconsin River.

 When the American Civil War began, Bailey enlisted in the 4th Regiment Wisconsin Infantry.
-He was commissioned as a captain of Company D on July 2, 1861.
-Bailey’s regiment served in the area around Washington, D.C., until it was assigned to the Army of the Gulf and sent south to engage in the campaign against New Orleans in early 1862.
-After the fall of that city in April 1862, Bailey was named acting chief engineer of New Orleans.
+He received a commission as a captain of Company D on July 2, 1861.
+Bailey’s regiment served in the area around Washington, D.C., until it traveled south with the Army of the Gulf during the campaign against New Orleans in early 1862.
+After the fall of the Crescent City in April 1862, army officials named Bailey as the acting chief engineer of New Orleans.

 Siege of Port Hudson

-In the spring of 1863, Bailey was redeployed to participate in the Siege of Port Hudson, Louisiana (May 22-July 9).
-He was promoted to major on May 30, 1863 and again to lieutenant colonel on July 15.
+In the spring of 1863, Bailey took part in the Siege of Port Hudson, Louisiana (May 22-July 9).
+In quick succession, the army promoted him to major on May 30, and to lieutenant colonel on July 15, 1863.

 Red River Campaign

-In spring of 1864, Bailey was detached from the 4th Wisconsin and accompanied Major General Nathaniel Banks on the ill-fated Red River Campaign (March 10-May 22).
-Following a Confederate victory at the Battle of Mansfield (April 8, 1864) Banks abandoned his goal of capturing the city of Shreveport, Louisiana and attempted to retrace his 150-mile journey up the Red River.
-An unusually low water level in the river that spring prevented Rear Admiral David Porter’s fleet of gunboats from passing back over the waterfalls and rapids at Alexandria.
+In the spring of 1864, army officials detached Bailey from the 4th Wisconsin and ordered him to accompany Major General Nathaniel Banks during his Red River Campaign (March 10-May 22).
+Supported by Rear Admiral David Porter’s fleet of gunboats Banks traveled 150 miles up the Red River aiming to capture Shreveport, Louisiana.
+Following a Confederate victory at the Battle of Mansfield (April 8, 1864) Banks abandoned his goal and attempted to retrace his 150-mile journey down the Red River.
+However, unusually low water levels in the river prevented Rear Admiral David Porter’s fleet from passing back over the waterfalls and rapids at Alexandria.

 Saving the Fleet

 With the fleet in danger of being stranded, Bailey proposed raising the water level of the river by constructing a winged dam with a spillway in the center.
-Bailey’s design was similar to dams he had worked on in Wisconsin.
+Bailey’s design mirrored dams he had worked on in Wisconsin.
 Unable to find a better alternative, Union leaders authorized Bailey to try his plan.
 With thousands of men at his disposal, Bailey began construction on April 30.
 A little over one week later, the water had raised enough to allow Porter’s lighter boats to traverse the falls.
-By May 13, all of the fleet had moved out of danger.
+By May 13, the entire fleet had moved out of danger.
 In his after-action report, Porter wrote,

 The highest honors that the Government can bestow on Colonel Bailey can never repay him for the service he has rendered the country.
 He has saved the Union a valuable fleet, worth nearly two million dollars, and he has deprived the enemy of a triumph which would have emboldened them to carry on this war a year or two longer.